 If someone is trying to reach their goals solely with strategy, they won't get anywhere since tactics are the concrete action items that take you where you need to go.
 When a team only uses strategy, the only thing that they'll be doing is planning to achieve goals instead of doing the work that needs to be done to achieve them.

 On the other hand, you can't achieve your business goals on tactics alone.
 Tactics without strategy quickly turns into aimless work.
 When this is the case, people are just taking arbitrary actions with no strategic objective in place.
 In the short term, this can feel like busywork for team members.
 In the long term, it can lead to frustration, burnout, and job dissatisfaction.

 A good strategy is well thought out, planned, and extremely well researched.
-If you're looking to build a strong, long-term strategy, it's important to gather information and data from past experiences to influence your future decision making process.
+If you're looking to build a strong, long-term strategy, it's important to gather information and data from past experiences to influence your future data-driven decision making process.

 For example, some industries experience seasonality with their business.
 Knowing how to use that seasonality to your advantage is an example of good strategic thinking and using historical data to your benefit.

 The best strategies are built around clearly defined goals.
 It's much easier to build a good strategy when you know exactly what you need to achieve.
 Having clearly defined goals is a key part of the overall planning process for long-term strategy.
 Some people plan both their strategy and their business goals at the same time, which can streamline the process.
 But if there's no end goal, trying to create your strategy is like trying to run a race without knowing the route.Read: Setting business goals: The first step to a successful business

 The success of your strategy is contingent on an expected outcome, but what happens when your strategy gets derailed?
 This is where a contingency plan comes in.
 If you build a contingency plan into your strategy, then you can plan for speed bumps.
 Your team will know what to do to get over the speed bump to prevent the project from getting completely derailed.